-School districts and schools should be aware of BCCDC Guidelines for Children with Immune Suppression and BCCDC Guidance for Families of immunocompromised Children in School and Group Gatherings and share these documents with families of children with immune suppression.
+School districts and schools should be aware of BCCDC Guidelines for Children with Immune Suppression and share these documents with families of children with immune suppression.

 The advice from the Provincial Health Officer and the BC Centre for Disease Control for parents/caregivers of children with complex medical conditions or underlying risk factors, or parents/caregivers who are immunocompromised themselves, is to consult with their medical health care provider to determine the level of risk regarding their child's return to in-class instruction.
 Parents/caregivers seeking an alternative to in-class instruction, and who do not wish to register their child in a distributed learning program or homeschooling, will be required to obtain a doctor's note indicating the need for accommodations due to health-related risks.
+School districts and independent school authorities are expected to work with these families to ensure continuity of learning and supports.